 Osteoarthritis of the thumb (basal joint arthritis) is the most common type of hand arthritis, occurring earlier and most often in women.
 It’s the CMC (carpometacarpal) or basilar joint of the thumb that brings on the pain of basal joint arthritis.
 The CMC is located at the base of the thumb, allowing us to grip, pinch and pick up objects.

-Non-surgical treatments of basal joint arthritis tend to work only temporarily.
+Non-surgical treatments of basal joint arthritis tend to only work temporarily.
 Repeated recurrence of pain and weakness in this key area of the hand bring many patients to the New Jersey plastic and reconstructive surgeon’s office for basal joint restoration.

-Symptoms of Degenerative Basal Joint Arthritis
+Symptoms and Causes of Degenerative Basal Joint Arthritis

 Symptoms of basal joint damage and thumb osteoarthritis may include: